rafalmas/gript/README.md

 and makes it easier for developers to have and maintain the build setup for own Angular projects.

 The project includes a sample application to make it possible to test the build setup.
-The local sample application exemplifies the needed structure for applications supported by the npm package "gulp-angular-sass-appbuilder".
+The local sample application exemplifies the needed structure for applications supported by the `gript` npm package.
 The sample application resides in the `app` folder.
 The`index.html` in the `app` folder is especially important - it contains markers where generated files will be included.